+For the sake of this discussion, let us interpret left nodes of a graph as clients and right nodes as servers.
+The bipartite relation models the fact that a client can only be satisfied by certain servers.
+If the graph has offline matching up to $K$ elements, then for every set of at most $K$ clients, one can assign unique servers.
+In {\em incremental matching} up to $K$, irrevocable assignments must be made on-the-fly as clients arrive and request access to a server.
+The condition is that at most $K$ clients arrive.
+In {\em online matching } up to~$K$, each client may in addition, release the assigned match.
+The condition is that at most $K$ clients may simultaneously need access to a server.
+We also allow a relaxed notion, in which a server may be assigned to up to~$\ell$ clients.
+As mentioned, the formal definition uses a game.

-\textbf{Dynamic matching game.} Given a graph, the matching game with parameters $K$ and $\ell$ is played between two players, called Requester and Matcher, who both know the graph and alternate turns.
-The two players maintain a subset $M$ of edges of the graph.
+\textbf{Online matching game.} The game with parameters $K$ and $\ell$ is played on a fixed graph.
+Two players, called Requester and Matcher, know this graph and alternate turns.
+Together they maintain a subset $M$ of edges, which is initially empty.
 Requester starts.
-At his turn, he can remove zero or more edges from $M$.
+At his turn, he may remove zero or more edges from~$M$.
 After this, $M$ should contain at most $K-1$ edges.
-Also, he must select a left node $x$.
-At his turn, Matcher may add an edge to $M$.
-After this, $x$ should be incident on an edge of $M$ and each right node must be incident on at most $\ell$ edges from~$M$.
-If these conditions are not satisfied, then Matcher looses.
+Also, he must select a left node~$x$.
+At her turn, Matcher may add an edge to~$M$.
+After this, $x$~should be incident on an edge of~$M$, and each right node must be incident on at most $\ell$ edges from~$M$.
+If these conditions are not satisfied, then Matcher loses.

-\begin{definition} A graph has {\em dynamic matching up to $K$ elements with load $\ell$}, if Matcher has a strategy in the above game in which she never looses.\footnote{ In the literature, \emph{dynamic matching} also refers to the problem in which the edges of a left node are only given when the left node appears in a request, see for example~\cite{hen-kha-pau-sch:c:dynamicmatching}.
-The objective is to update fast while keeping the size of the matching close to the maximal offline size. } \end{definition}
+\begin{definition*} A graph has {\em online matching} up to~$K$ elements with load~$\ell$, if Matcher has a strategy in the above game in which she never loses.
+If the load $\ell$ is omitted, then $\ell = 1$ is assumed. \end{definition*}

-If the load $\ell = 1$, then we have standard matching and $\ell$ is omitted.
-Incremental matching is obtained in case edges cannot be removed from $M$.